-- (a) Certification dues or fees required of employees in their specialized fields of work will be reimbursed by the City at the actual costs. -Pre-approved training(s) to maintain a job-related certification will be paid at one-hundred percent (100%) by the City.- The City will pay for two (2) attempts at passing the test. - (b) The City will offer a one-time add pay off the salary line for employees who receive State certification for water, wastewater, distribution, or California Water Environment Association ("CWEA").
+- (a) Certification dues or fees required of employees in their specialized fields of work will be reimbursed by the City at the actual costs.
+Pre-approved training(s) to maintain a job-related certification will be paid at one-hundred percent (100%) by the City.
+The City will pay for two (2) attempts at passing the test. - (b) The City will offer a one-time add pay off the salary line for employees who receive State certification for water, wastewater, distribution, or California Water Environment Association ("CWEA").
 All employees are eligible to obtain certification in Water and Wastewater.

 Water, One Time

 Wastewater Water Distribution CWEA Add Pay

 Grade 5 Grade 4 and 5 Grade 4 \$1,000.00

-Grade 4 Grade 4 Grade 3 \$ 500.00 750.00
+Grade 4 Grade 3 \$750.00

+Grade 2 \$200.00

-Grade 2 \$ 125.00 200.00 Grade 1 \$ 100.00 150.00
+Grade 1 \$150.00

-A maximum of two (2) certification levels will be paid by the City in a calendar year to any one (1) employee. -Certifications (at State specific levels) will be required for some positions.
-Loss of certifications shall result in the employee being demoted to the level according to their certification level. -The employee will be moved back to his or hertheir former level if he or shethey obtained the necessary certification within 12 months.
-Any employee who loses or is denied a certification shall notify his or hertheir supervisor within seven (7) calendar days, and shall submit a copy of any notice received from the state or any other agency.
+A maximum of two (2) certification levels will be paid by the City in a calendar year to any one (1) employee.
+Certifications (at State specific levels) will be required for some positions.
+Loss of certifications shall result in the employee being demoted to the level according to their certification level.
+The employee will be moved back to their former level if they obtained the necessary certification within 12 months.
+Any employee who loses or is denied a certification shall notify their supervisor within seven (7) calendar days, and shall submit a copy of any notice received from the state or any other agency.

-(c) An employee assigned to the wastewater function in the operator series who receives and maintains a level 4 or 5 Waste Water Wastewater Operator Certification will receive the following quarterly amounts added to his or hertheir monthly paychecks for each waste water wastewater grade level certification above a grade 3 certification that exceeds the certification level required for the position held.
+(c) An employee assigned to the wastewater function in the operator series who receives and maintains a level 4 or 5 Wastewater Operator Certification will receive the following quarterly amounts added to their monthly paychecks for each wastewater grade level certification above a grade 3 certification that exceeds the certification level required for the position held.
 Any employee receiving such certification pay will perform duties authorized by such certification level as required when necessary due to operational needs.